CS-433/cs-433-project-2-lpmc_dcm/README.md

 This package is designed for "_performing maximum likelihood estimation of conditional logit models and similar discrete choice models_".

 #### Contributions to the initial code:
 As part of this project, we implemented Ridge and LASSO regularization methods, as well as Box-Cox tranformations.
+The modified package is under the pylogit folder of this repository.

 * Regularization methods:
 	* added file `reg.py: L1() and L2()` methods.